-Frozen shoulder, also called adhesive capsulitis, is a painful and disabling condition of
+Frozen shoulder, also called adhesive capsulitis, is a painful and disabling condition of unclear cause in which shoulder movement becomes limited.

 What is Frozen Shoulder?